- Download our Moving to Egypt Guide (PDF)

 + PRO: Incredible sightseeing opportunities

-From the manmade wonder of the pyramids of Giza to the awe-inspiring Sphinx, expats in Egypt have some of the world’s most sought-after tourist attractions right on their doorstep.
+From the wonder of the pyramids of Giza to the awe-inspiring Sphinx, expats in Egypt have some of the world’s most sought-after tourist attractions right on their doorstep.

 - CON: Not a particularly lively nightlife scene

-Due to the prevalent conservative culture of Egypt, partying and drinking isn't a big part of the social scene.
+Due to the prevalent conservative culture of Egypt, partying and drinking aren't a big part of the social scene.
 While there certainly are nightclubs and bars to be found, these are few and far between, so it can take a bit of searching to find a good spot.

 Culture in Egypt